 So, yeah, that always—er, never—works.

-This entry is part of Jack Rusher’s journal, originally published April 17th, 2011, in New York City.
+This entry is part of Jack Rusher’s archive, originally published April 17th, 2011, in New York City.